Samuel Ajibola

-Samuel Ajibola is a Nigerian television and film actor, model and events compere.
-He is best known for his role as a child-actor in the Opa Williams directed movie Tears for Love, as well as his role as Spiff in the Africa Magic TV series The Johnsons.
+Samuel Ajibola is a Nigerian television and film actor as well as a director and producer.
+He was first known for his role as a child-actor in the Opa Williams produced movie Tears for Love, and best known as his role as Spiff in the Africa Magic TV series called The Johnsons.
 Ajibola is also famous for being the first Nigerian child actor to win the award for Best Kid Actor for three years in a row.

-On March 4, 2017, he won the AMVCA (Africa Magic Viewers Choice Award) for best Actor in an M-net comedy series The Johnsons.
+In 2014, he won the award for Best Actor at the In-Short International Film Festival.
+Ajibola also won the 2017 AMVCA (Africa Magic Viewers' Choice Award) for best Actor in an M-net comedy series The Johnsons.
+He is also a film producer and has been recognized as one of the top three most experienced Nigerian actors under the age of 40 with 30 years of experience in the Nigerian film and television industry.

-Early life
+Early life and Career

-Ajibola was born in Mazamaza, Lagos State.
+Samuel Ajibola was born on the 26th of December in Mazamaza, Lagos State.
 He is the first of four children of Commander Lanre Ajibola and Mrs Irene Ajibola.
 He is of Yoruba descent and hails from Ekiti State.
-Ajibola began his acting career in 1995 at the age of 6 in the Opa Williams directed movie, Tears for Love.
-He got the role, after he had impressed his aunt, Moyinoluwa Odutayo, herself an actress, during a stage play at Church.
+Ajibola began his acting career in 1995 at the age of 6 in the Opa Williams produced movie, Tears for Love.
+He got the role, after he had impressed his aunt, Moyinoluwa Odutayo, herself an actress, during a stage play in Church.

 He went on to feature as a child actor in other feature films including Without Love, Shame, Eye-witness, Onome II, Conspiracy, Street kids and Day of Reckoning.

-In 2003, he took a hiatus from acting to finish his high school education and pursue a degree in Political Science at the University of Lagos, after which he performed his National Youth Service programme.
-He also acquired a degree in acting from Amaka Igwe's Centre for Excellence in Film and Media Studies.
+In 2003, he took a hiatus from acting to finish his high school education.
+In 2009, Ajibola made a return to acting in the Teco Benson produced and directed movie, The Fake Prophet alongside Grace Amah, while pursuing a degree in Political Science at the University of Lagos, after which he went for his National Youth Service programme.